-U.S. presidential elections, including the 2024 U.S. presidential election, could result in changes in federal policy with significant impacts on the legal and regulatory framework affecting the mortgage industry.
-These changes, including personnel changes at the applicable regulatory agencies, may alter the nature and scope of oversight affecting the mortgage finance industry generally and Fannie Mae in particular.
+Actions of the current administration could result in changes in federal policy with significant impacts on the legal and regulatory framework affecting the mortgage industry.
+These changes, including restructuring and widespread personnel changes at the applicable regulatory agencies, may alter the nature and scope of oversight affecting the mortgage finance industry generally and Fannie Mae in particular.
 The nature, timing and economic and political effects of potential changes affecting Fannie Mae and the mortgage industry generally remain uncertain and it is possible that such uncertainty may adversely affect the performance and market value of the Notes.